 About fifteen minutes into each session, my body would begin to clamp up.
 It was as if all the muscles were turning to stone – particularly around my shoulders and chest and I’d begin to panic because it felt like I couldn’t breathe.
 And nothing I did seemed to alleviate it.
 The solidification of my body would intensify until I opened my eyes and moved, when the rigidity would instantly disappear.
 But then on beginning again, the same thing would happen again.

-At first I didn’t tell Pemasiri, thinking if I just kept noting this event it would pass away like other temporary effects of meditation.
-But after the second week it had not only persisted, but gotten more intense, such that I was waking up each day dreading the hours of pain I would have to go through.
+At first I didn’t tell my teacher, thinking if I just kept noting this event it would pass away like other temporary effects of meditation.
+But after the second week it not only persisted, but became more intense, such that I was waking up each day dreading the hours of pain I would have to go through that day.

-Pemasiri listened, nodding his head, then prescribed a different method to the one I had been practising.
-He told me to switch to the ‘Multiple Point’ method (which is a part of the Practical Meditation Audio package you are using – strongly recommended for your kind of problem).
+My teacher listened, nodding his head – then he prescribed a different method to the one I had been practicing.
+He told me to switch to a ‘multiple point’ method.

-So I began using this method – beginning with my attention on the breath as usual, then switching to the multiple points method as the rigidity began to encroach – moving my attention from point to point around the body until the rigidity disappeared – at which point I’d return my attention to the breath.
+It went a bit like this – I would begin with my attention on the breath as usual.
+Then, when the strange body tension began, I’d switch to the multiple points method as the rigidity grew – moving my attention from point to point around the body – from the forehead to the chest, then the elbows, then the hips, the knees and then the feet and back again.
+I did this until the rigidity disappeared, at which point I’d return my attention to the breath.
 It worked wonderfully, and eventually the rigidity disappeared and I went back to my core method.

-But what is pertinent here is Pemasiri’s reaction when I came in smiling the next interview and thanked him for ‘fixing up meditation.’
+But what is pertinent here was my teacher’s reaction when I came in smiling the next interview and thanked him for ‘fixing up meditation.’
 I was joking, but he didn’t smile with me.

 ‘So you are having a good time now?’ he said sourly.